wilu-conference/wilu-conference.github.io/call.md

 **Lightning talk – 5-minute session.** Lightning talks are short, faster-paced presentations offering speakers the opportunity to share innovative projects or new research in a concise and engaging manner.
 Abstract length: 250 words

-**The deadline to submit a proposal is Friday, November 15, 2019.** Please use the online submission form [link] to provide your presentation title and description, abstract, and speaker information.
+**The deadline to submit a proposal is Friday, November 15, 2019.** [Please use the online submission form] (https://forms.gle/SJ2yoJYXbCnYqpqV9 "WILU 2020 Proposal Submission Form") to provide your presentation title and description, abstract, and speaker information.

+Questions or comments – Please contact <{{ site.email }}>

+Interested in hosting WILU 2021?
+Learn more about submitting a short proposal to host WILU 2021

 ### Theme: Visions of the Possible